Post-Operative Dental Instructions – Tulsa, OK

-Now that your procedure is complete, the healing can begin.
-Enjoy a speedy recovery by adhering to these postoperative instructions from Dr. Nauman.
+Now that your dental procedure is complete, the healing can begin.
+Enjoy a speedy recovery by adhering to these post-operative dental instructions from Dr. Hammond.

 In most cases, you’ll wear a temporary device until your permanent one is ready for placement.
 It may take up to two weeks to create your new restoration, and it’s important that you take special care of the temporary throughout this time.
 Avoid chewing hard or sticky foods with a temporary.
 If it falls off, call our office immediately and avoid biting your lips and cheeks or scraping your gums.

 If you experience soreness or sensitivity to hot or cold, know these are normal side effects and should subside within a few days.
 Maintain excellent dental hygiene by brushing and flossing extra-gently for the first few days following your procedure.

 If you have a deep teeth cleaning (also called scaling and root planing), avoid eating or drinking anything until the numbness subsides.
 Sensitivity to hot and cold and bleeding gums should go away within a few days.

 There are several things to keep in mind following a tooth extraction.
 You’ll need to bite down on a gauze pad covering the extraction site for an hour.
 Continue for an extra 45 minutes if bleeding persists.
 Applying an ice pack in 10-minute intervals can also help to reduce swelling.
 Apply for 10 minutes, remove for five, and repeat.

 Some additional things to keep in mind include:

 - Maintain a soft-foods diet for two to three days following your procedure

 - Do not drink through a straw during your recovery

 - Avoid brushing your teeth on the day of surgery and resume regular dental hygiene habits on day two